empower logo

 Four basics to understanding target date funds

 Target date funds offer a convenient, long-term solution for retirement savings.
-Rather than research and select individual investments, you can choose a single fund based on your retirement date.
+Rather than research and select individual investments, you can choose a single fund based on your retirement date or the date you plan to start withdrawing your funds.

 Here are four things to know: